 Range refers to the total distance your bike can do per charge.
 The total range estimate given on a motorbike’s specification can be affected by a few different factors, such as:

 - Road type

 When considering the best electric bike for you, it’s essential to make some estimations.
 These will not only include your daily mileage but also the nature of your route (e.g. city streets, highways, rural areas and access to charging stations).This type of breakdown is important as all-electric motorbikes have a maximum range when fully charged.
 Look at the section of the manufacturer’s specifications, in particular, to make sure they’re quoting city, highway, or mixed battery mileage.

 The range of electric motorcycles varies from one model to the next.
 Lighter, scooter models deliver around 60 miles of range, whereas some heavier, cruiser models hit around 250 miles.

-Here at Damon, all of our HyperSports have a maximum range capacity of over 200 miles (city and highway mix).
+Here at Damon, our HyperSport HS and Premier models have a range capacity of over 200 miles (city and highway mix).

 3. Power, Torque, and Speed

 Now that you’ve considered what you’re using the bike for and the range it’s capable of, let’s move on to the bike’s power, torque, and speed.
 In other words, what can you expect when you nail that throttle?